PSthelyBlog/KeystoneAI-Framework/README.md

 ## License

-This project is licensed under the [Specify YOUR LICENSE HERE - e.g., MIT License].
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.